iholston/theHQproject/README.md

-HQbot plays HQ Trivia on ios, and at the time was consistently answering 10-11 of the 12 questions correctly.
-Which with the extra life bug that was allowed to continue, allowed you to win quite often.
-I built this from scratch myself, HQ bots became popular at one point but I think I beat the mainstream rush.
+This bot takes ios screenshot of HQ Trivia question as input and outputs an answer to the question after scraping google.
+Consistently answered 10-11 of the 12 questions correctly, which with the extra life bug, allowed you to win quite often.
+Built from scratch during the downtime in my required gen ed classes.
+This was a working bot before HQ bots became super popular.